Graduate Student Handbook

 Anthropology Department Funding Opportunities

 The Anthropology Department has funds available to support graduate student research and other professional activities.
-Funded activities include Master's research paper fieldwork or research expenses, specialized language training, pre-dissertation fieldwork site visits, and travel expenses for students who are giving papers at professional meetings.
-In most years, applications for support from these funds will be reviewed by the faculty in two cycles, on or about November 1 and March 1.
-Applications for department funds must be made in writing in accordance with the department’s call for proposals, made available on the anthropology department website each year.
+Funded activities include master's research paper fieldwork or research expenses, specialized language training, pre-dissertation fieldwork site visits, and travel expenses for students who are giving papers at professional meetings.
+In most years, applications for support from these funds will be reviewed by the faculty in two cycles, on or about Nov.
+1 and March 1.
+Applications for department funds must be made in writing in accordance with the department's call for proposals, made available on the anthropology department website each year.

 Manners Prize

-The Manners Prize was established in 1994 to honor Dr. Robert A. Manners, a founding member of the Brandeis Anthropology Department and long-time department chair.
+The Manners Prize was established in 1994 to honor Dr. Robert A. Manners, a founding member of the Brandeis Anthropology Department and longtime department chair.
 Professor Manners also inaugurated the Anthropology graduate program in 1959.
 The prize is awarded to honor a significant piece of scholarly writing by a doctoral student, such as a research report, conference paper, journal article submission or dissertation.
 Papers submitted in fulfillment of course requirements are not normally eligible.
-The winner is selected by a committee appointed by the Chair of the Anthropology Department and is traditionally recognized in May.
-The winning student receives a cash prize and their name is added to the Manners Prize Plaque, displayed in the Anthropology Graduate Student Lounge.
+The winner is selected by a committee appointed by the chair of the Anthropology Department and is traditionally recognized in May.
+The winning student receives a cash prize and their name is added to the Manners Prize Plaque displayed in the Anthropology Graduate Student Lounge.

 University-Administered Funding Opportunities